Ductal carcinoma in situ (DCIS) in women is often asymptomatic. It is frequently diagnosed during routine screening mammography.

 http://www.ncbi.nlm.nih.gov/pubmed/34813345?tool=bestpractice.com

-Do not routinely order MRI in patients with a new diagnosis of breast cancer.[59]American Society of Breast Surgeons.
+Breast MRI is not routinely recommended for diagnostic evaluation because of the risk of false positives and potential for over-treatment.[81]American Society of Breast Surgeons.
 Five things physicians and patients should question.
 Choosing Wisely, an initiative of the ABIM Foundation.
 2021 [internet publication].

 https://web.archive.org/web/20221126130920/https://www.choosingwisely.org/societies/american-society-of-breast-surgeons